Go directly to the content

 Is it scientifically proven?

-Research into red light therapy is growing rapidly, and although there is still much to discover, there are a few things scientists increasingly agree on:
+Research into Red Light Therapy is growing rapidly, and although there is still much to discover, there are a few things scientists increasingly agree on:

 • Wound healing: Studies demonstrate that red light activates fibroblasts and speeds up wound closure.